rigetti/qcs-sdk-rust/README.md

 ## Release

-To release the library crate or the bindings to Python, manually run the `release` or `release python` workflow in GitHub Actions, respectively.
+To release, manually run the `Prepare Release` workflow in GitHub Actions.

 Pre-releases for both the library crate and Python package happen automatically on merge to main.